cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 Search for an exact price or a price range with the `price` field.

-Currently a price field is always treated as EUR.
+Currently, a price field is always treated as EUR.

 **Applicable on endpoints**